LCSB-BioCore/COBREXA.jl/README.md

 > All these commands should be run from Julia at the `julia>` prompt.

-Then you can load the `COBREXA` package and start using it:
+Then you can load the `COBREXA` package and start using it through:

 ```julia
 using COBREXA
 ```

-The first loading of the `COBREXA` package may take several minutes to complete due to precompilation of the sources, especially on a fresh Julia installation.
+When loading `COBREXA` for the first time it may take several minutes to complete, due to precompilation of the source and dependencies, especially on a fresh Julia installation.

 ### Test the installation